 If you’re taking advantage of a 3 percent cash back offer at Office Depot through Ebates, for example. you’d want to pay with something like the Ink Business Cash card, which offers 5 percent back at office supply stores, internet, cable and phone services (up to $25,000 in purchases combined every year).

 2. Shop your credit card’s online portal

 “Credit card shopping portals can be beneficial,” says Luthi, “because a lot of the offers they have are tailored to business owners.”

 - For example, say you run a cleaning business and you regularly buy supplies from Sam’s Club.
-If you have the Discover it Cash Back card, you could earn 5 percent back on those purchases as part of rotating categories (up to $1,500 in purchases).
+If you have the Discover it® Cash Back card, you could enroll and earn 5 percent back on those purchases as part of rotating categories (up to $1,500 in purchases).

 - You can also use a offer comparison site such as Cash Back Monitor to review deals across different credit card shopping portals.